But see below. It is being retired ! Woe is me !

 The first thing you will notice, on loading Picasa, is that it goes right through your hard disk finding anything that it considers to be a photo (or video).
 It takes a little while to do this initially but then is produces a list of your folders, displaying the photographs.
 You get the option, on installation, to choose to restrict the search to the My Pictures folder and I would recommend this.
 Otherwise you will see pictures of every little graphic from Help files to Graphics programs you happen to have.

 When it has finished you can just click away on these to enlarge them or can click Slideshow to see a display of all the photos in that folder full screen with a few seconds for each.
 Simple !

 Incidentally, when you add or move, add or Save a copy of your pictures it takes a few moments for Picasa to realise you have done this.
 Eventually you should see it working away putting them into the right place in your folders.
 Later it may automatically compress the data files to save space.

 Initially, it will put the folders in the date order when the pictures were taken.
 If you wish to put them in a different.order (e.g.alphabetical folder, which I prefer) just click View and choose what you want to do.

-In Picasa 2, if you go to File, Save As and change the name of a picture, you will find that Picasa has also created a backup of the original.
+If you go to File, Save As and change the name of a picture, you will find that Picasa has also created a backup of the original.
 It is a good safety measure.
 Later you may decide to delete these originals to save space.
 Recently I did a search on the word Originals and found more than a dozen folders, some taking quite a lot of space.
-I deleted the by right clicking each one in turn and clicking Delete.
+I deleted then by right clicking each one in turn and clicking Delete.